-Industry Expertise · July 20, 2020
+Industry Expertise · May 24, 2024

-Addressing Potential Medical Ethical Issues Around Health Devices
+Addressing Medical Ethical Issues Around Health Devices

 With the advent of the Internet of Things and the rise of connected healthcare devices, medical professionals can collect, analyze and share enormous amounts of patient data.
 By making access to information easier and more efficient, these new technologies are helping practitioners provide a higher standard of care.

-However, these tools also bring potential medical ethical issues.
-Any device that collects and stores data carries the risk for that information to be lost or stolen.
+But any device that collects and stores data carries the risk for that information to be lost or stolen.
 Where individuals' private health data is concerned, the ramifications of a breach could be high, and practitioners may share some of the liability.
 Education and preparation are essential in mitigating these risks and using healthcare devices smartly.

 Medical devices and cybersecurity